Deadlines for September Admission

 Address: 170-6371 Crescent Road, Vancouver BC V6T 1Z2, Canada

 - Pearson Test of English (PTE).
 A minimum overall score of 59 on the academic (not general) test is required.
-An official test score report sent from the testing agency directly to the Vancouver School of Economics is required.
+An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 - Canadian Academic English Language Assessment (CAEL).
 A minimum overall score of 60 is required.
-An official test score report sent from the testing agency directly to the Vancouver School of Economics is required.
+An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 - Canadian English Language Proficiency Index Program (CELPIP).
 A minimum score of 4L for each component of the academic (not general) test is required.
-An official test score report sent from the testing agency directly to the Vancouver School of Economics is required.
+An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 - Michigan English Language Assessment Battery (MELAB).
 A minimum overall MELAB score of 81 is required.
-An official test score report sent from the testing agency directly to the Vancouver School of Economics is required.
+An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 - Alternative English Language Proficiency Test.
 The GCE “A” level English exam with a standing of at least “B”.
-The applicant must arrange to forward a copy of their official score report to our School directly from Cambridge International Examinations.
+The applicant must arrange to forward a copy of their official score report to the Faculty of Graduate and Postdoctoral Studies directly from Cambridge International Examinations.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 The GRE (General) is required for all applicants except those graduating from a Canadian university.
 The GRE is optional for applicants graduating from Canadian universities.
 A minimum score of 160 or higher in the Quantitative section is required.

-The GRE must have been written in the last two years.
-Score reports that are more than two years old are not accepted.
-A photocopy of your GRE test scores is acceptable at the time of application.
-We must receive official scores directly from ETS before commencement of the M.A. program.
+The GRE must have been written in the last five years.
+Score reports that are more than five years old are not accepted.
+Please request for submission of your test scores to be sent to UBC.
 The UBC institution code is 0965.

 Note that we require your scores on the GRE and not the GMAT.
 Scores on the GMAT are not a substitute for GRE scores.

 Permanent Residents of Canada are required to provide proof of immigration status and date of landing.
-Submit a photocopy of the Record of Landing Form or a photocopy of both the front and back of your Permanent Resident card online via your online application, or by mail to the address given above.
+Submit a photocopy of the Record of Landing Form or a photocopy of both the front and back of your Permanent Resident card online via your online application.

 The application fee is waived only for applicants who are citizens of and whose correspondence address is located in one of the world’s 50 least developed countries as declared by the United Nations.
 A list of these countries is available at the Faculty of Graduate Studies website.
 Waivers are made in no other circumstances.